The 10 Most Iconic Plays in Men's March Madness History

 On the final Indiana possession, Keith Smart received the ball on the wing and won the title with a jumper.

-Smart was one of three players to score 20 points or more in the victory for the Hoosiers, who faced a difficult task from the opening tip playing a Syracuse team headlined by Derrick Coleman, Rony Seikaly and Sherman Douglas, who all went on to play in the NBA.
+Smart was one of three players to score 20 points or more in the victory for the Hoosiers, who faced a difficult task from the opening tip against a Syracuse team headlined by Derrick Coleman, Rony Seikaly and Sherman Douglas, who all went on to play in the NBA.

 Kris Jenkins Wins Villanova's 2016 Title at the Buzzer